slowproj/slowdash/docs/ControlsScript.md

     time.sleep(1)
 ```
+Here `matplotlib.pyplot.show()` is overriden by SlowDash and the figure contents are extracted.
-When a Matplotlib figure is streamed, a SlowDash layout (usually a `slowplot-XXX.json` file under `config`) is created dynamically for the same axes layout as the figure.
-The plotting objects in the figure are extracted and converted to SlowDash objects before streaming.
+A SlowDash layout (usually a `slowplot-XXX.json` file under `confing`) is created dynamically for the same axes layout as the figure, and the plotting objects in the figure are extracted and converted to SlowDash objects before streaming.
+Instead of `pyplot.show()` as in the example, `Figure.show()` or `Figure.savefig(name)` can also be used for SlowDash streaming.

 More examples can be found in `ExampleProjects/Streaming/Matplotlib`.